exraaaa/KioskZen/README.md

 # KioskZen

-Android kiosk app for Home Assistant dashboards.
+KioskZen is a free, open source Android kiosk app for Home Assistant dashboards.
+A fully free alternative to Fully Kiosk Browser and WallPanel, with no paywalls or feature locks.

 Website:
 [https://alexrafaelhaidu.github.io/KioskZen/](https://alexrafaelhaidu.github.io/KioskZen/)